 Eligibility: Graduating seniors of Clyde High School that will be an entering freshman the fall semester following graduation.
-Need not be an FCA member.
+Need not to be an FCA member.

 In selecting a recipient, scholarship trustees will take into consideration:

-• Participation and involvement in high school, community, church, and other related activities
+• Participation and involvement in high school, community, church, and other related activities.

-• Desire, work ethic, and overall attitude
+• Desire, work ethic, and overall attitude.

-• Quality of written responses to application questions
+• Quality of written responses to application questions.

 Responsibilities of the winner: Attend the Big Country FCA All-Star Football game for an introduction.
 Present the FCA Big Country Coach of the Year trophy.